 A Christian school was preparing to have Larry Raab, a leading member of our staff, as the chapel speaker.
 The school was working with the children to raise money for this ministry as a mission project.
 The young children were told that this is a ministry to the fatherless.
 One sensitive youngster understood the problem better than most and asked: “How many dads are we going to be able to buy?”

 At one point in our recent history, the government treated crime and social ills by waging war on poverty.
-Now most social scientists realize that economics is not the key factor that predicts whether a child will struggle, but family configuration is.
-This is a politically incorrect conclusion because we are pressured to believe that single parent homes are just as viable an option as two parent homes.
+Now, most social scientists realize that economics is not the key factor that predicts whether a child will struggle, but the family configuration is.
+This is a politically incorrect conclusion because we are pressured to believe that single-parent homes are just as viable an option as two-parent homes.
 It just is not so, and wishing will not make it so.
-The absence of a father in the home is the greatest predictor of behavioral and emotional problems, criminal activity and drug use in young people.
+The absence of a father in the home is the greatest predictor of behavioral and emotional problems, criminal activity, and drug use in young people.
 Whether we like that conclusion or not does not change it; that is the fact.
-This does not mean that all kids living with hard working single moms are doomed, but it does tell us that these moms need our help and prayers.
+This does not mean that all kids living with hard-working single moms are doomed, but it does tell us that these moms need our help and prayers.

 So, how much does a dad cost?
 How many dads can we buy?
 We can understand the answer by considering how much the absence of a dad costs.
 We do know that 85% of kids in jail come from homes without dads.
 Each kid in jail costs Long Island taxpayers $55,300 per year.
 We know that 71% of unwed teen moms come from homes without a dad.
 We know that children from homes without a dad are twice as likely to drop out of high school making it hard for them to support themselves much less a family.
 So how much does a dad cost?